MeghanW23/cohenlab_neurofeedback/README.md

 - **VNC Viewer Installation**: To display our tasks to participants, our primary Docker image utilizes a headless virtual display through `Xvfb` and `x11vnc`.
 To access this virtual display, we recommend the free TigerVNC Viewer from [TigerVNC](https://tigervnc.org/).
 While macOS includes a built-in VNC Viewer, its performance is often inferior.
 Other free VNC Viewers are also available online. *This project can be adapted for use with X11 forwarding; however, we have found that using a VNC has yielded better results.*
 - **E3 Access**: Ensure you have access to the Enkefalos-v3 Cluster (E3) at Boston Children’s Hospital, which is a centrally administered secured high-performance computing (HPC) cluster dedicated to research computing and computational studies on both patient health information (PHI) and non-PHI data.
 You must have access to the Boston Children's Hospital VPN and have a valid CHID to access.
 - **Samba File Server**: Users must create a [Samba File Server](https://ubuntu.com/tutorials/install-and-configure-samba#1-overview) to facilitate DICOM data transfer from the MRI and the user's machine.
 - **Dual Monitors**: It is recommended to work with two monitors, as our tasks treat the MRI's screen, which projects tasks and videos to in-scanner participants, as a second monitor.

+*Note: It is also recommended that you install [Rectangle](https://rectangleapp.com/) to move and resize windows in macOS using keyboard shortcuts or snap areas.
+This makes it easier to send the task window from your macbook screen's display to the mri monitor display.*

 ## Setup
 1. Assure your machine(s) meet the necessary prerequites to run this project.